-The social study on а entrepreneurship of MFIs reveals that the social values of the MFIs play a significant effect on the process of inculcating an entrepreneurial mindset within the Sri Lankan context.
+The study on a social entrepreneurship of MFIs reveals that the social values of the MFIs play a significant effect on process of inculcating the an entrepreneurial mindset within the Sri Lankan context.
 Especially women entrepreneurs in Sri Lanka playing an important role in running of micro and small enterprises.
 Women in developing countries empowered through microcredits to reduce the poverty of the nation (Yonus, 2004).
 Moreover, verni Ismail (2014) also stated that the microcredits play a significant role in developing women entrepreneurs in the scale of micro, small and medium enterprises in developing countries.
 Accordingly, MFIs engaged as a social entrepreneur has given the opportunity for reducing poverty among rural and urban poor people.
-Especially women, by supporting them with small loans to expand their businesses, generate income and build up their assets and it enhances their welfare of the family.
+Especially women, bv supporting them with small loans to expand their businesses, generate income and build up their assets and it enhances their welfare of the family.

-As the studies of Kaplan (2010) reveals that dual model of social entrepreneurship focuses on both social and business values.
-MFIs have taken significant steps to incorporate the concept of social entrepreneurship into its vision and mission (Mandatory to make customers become entrepreneurs: Seeking to create entrepreneurs out of the 'unbankable' across our nation) and embedding it in the culture of MFIs.
+As the studies of Kaplan (2010) reveals that dual model of social entrepreneurship focuses on both social and business values, MFIs have taken significant steps to incorporate the concept of social entrepreneurship into its vision and mission (Mandatory make become to customers Seeking entrepreneurs: to create entrepreneurs out of the 'unbankable' across our nation) and embedding it in the culture of MFIs.
 The mission of LOLC is "Our mission is to help set the industry standard in Non-Bank Financial Services.
 We reach out to all Small and Medium Enterprises and provide them with affordable and convenient Financial Services tailored to their specific needs" directly linked with our study, highlights the key role of MFIs and their MFOs in building and strengthening the network with the clients.
-For e.g., at present, the selected MFIs has provided unparalleled services to nearly 400,000 active borrowers.
+For e.g., at present, the selected MFIs has provided services unparalleled to nearly 400,000 active borrowers.

-Microfinance is paying an important role in economic empowerment of women (Shahee, Sajid and Batool (2013); Herath, Guneratne and Sanderatne, (2015) and it enhances the contribution from women entrepreneurs to the economic development of the country (Wijeyeratnam and Perera, (2013).
-Therefore. women entrepreneurs have a substantial role as a driving force to the Sri Lankan economy in general and especially improving the welfare of the family.
-We experiment to cover how the MFIs and MFOs stimulate development of the the entrepreneur through playing as a social entrepreneur who reinforces the relations among the MFIs, industry, and entrepreneurs.
-As suggested by Kaplan (2010), the MFIs falls into the model which combines both social and business values names as the dual model in which MFIs build the entrepreneurs through microfinance schemes.
+Microfinance is paying an important role in economic empowerment of women (Shahee, Sajid and Batool (2013); Herath, Guneratne and Sanderatne, (2015) and it enhances the contribution from women entrepreneurs the economic to development of the country (Wijeyeratnam and Perera, (2013).
+Therefore, women entrepreneurs have a substantial role as a driving force to the Sri Lankan economy in general and especially improving the welfare of the family.
+We experiment to cover how the MFIs and MFOs stimulate the development of the entrepreneur through playing as а social reinforces the entrepreneur who relations among the MFIs, industry, and entrepreneurs.
+As suggested by Kaplan (2010), the MFIs falls into the model which combines both social and business values names as the dual model in which the MFIs build entrepreneurs through microfinance schemes.
 However, the dual model is still emerging in the context of Sri Lanka due to the socio-cultural issues.
-MFIs need well-trained employees, industry joins hands with the governments, and other educational institutes continue their entrepreneurial development rather than involving nurturing in entrepreneurs independently.
+MFIs need well-trained employees, industry joins hands with the governments, and other educational institutes continue their entrepreneurial development rather than involving in nurturing entrepreneurs independently.